p0wen/puffins/TESTING.md

 - "Footer looks a little too full"

 Following Improvements/Features/Bugs were identified:
+* Feature Requests
-- Feature request: I wish i could increase/decrease quantity within the sidedrawer cart :white_check_mark:
+  * Feature request: I wish i could increase/decrease quantity within the sidedrawer cart :white_check_mark:
+* Improvement
-- Improvement: Cart on Mobile view hidden.
+    * Cart on Mobile view hidden.
 As an idea for a later release the logo and text logo would move to the center.
 Moving the Burger-Menu to the left side of the screen and adding the cart symbol to the right top corner. :toolbox:
-- Bug: Side Drawer Cart on iPhone not scrollable :white_check_mark:
+* Bugs
-- Bug: Quantity not shown in Side Drawer Cart :white_check_mark:
+    * Quantity not shown in Side Drawer Cart :white_check_mark:
-- Bug: Buttons on Carrousel not inline with button box :white_check_mark:
+    * Buttons on Carrousel not inline with button box :white_check_mark:
-- Bug: Cart Mobile Fullpage not in view :white_check_mark:
+    * Cart Mobile Fullpage not in view :white_check_mark:
-- Bug: Info Toast behind Navbar :white_check_mark:
+    * Info Toast behind Navbar :white_check_mark:
-- Bug:Adding a Product to the cart and using the back button in browser or the implemented backbutton does not refresh the page.
+    * Adding a Product to the cart and using the back button in browser or the implemented backbutton does not refresh the page.
 Therefor the cart does not signal that the user has something in the cart.
 Couple of solutions found on Stackoverflow were tested but none could solve the issue.
 This bug is still pending and should be fixed in the next release. :toolbox:
--

 # Automatic Tests & Continious Integration